-- e.
+- d.
+The home occupation may only be conducted by members of the family who reside on the premises plus up to one full time equivalent person who works at the site of the home occupation and does not reside on the premises. - e.
 All parking required to accommodate the home occupation shall be provided on the site of the home occupation and located outside of required building setbacks. - f.
 The home occupation shall not change the residential character of the lot or the exterior appearance of the dwelling. - g.
 Retail sales of merchandise not produced on-site shall only occur as part of a service provided by the home occupation.
 For example, a hair cutting service can sell hair care products associated with the service, but only at the time of service. - h.
-On-site retail sales of products produced on-site shall only occur at an allowed onsite sales event. - i.
+On-site retail sales of products produced on-site shall only occur at an allowed on-site sales event. - i.
 On-site sales events shall be limited to 30 events in a calendar year and shall only include products produced on-site. - j.
 Customers frequenting the home occupation by a method other than a motor vehicle shall be considered the same as a vehicle trip and count against the max allowed number of vehicle trips per day. - k.
 Noise, fumes, dust, odors, or light generated as a result of the home occupation shall not exceed the County's established standards when measured at the property line.